JuanPhys97/Generalized-SU2-Proca/README.md

 _ _ _

-The notation implemented in this codes (especially those of _Mathematica_) is 'self-explained' and resembles the notation used in every standard General Relativity textbook.
+The notation implemented in these codes (especially those of _Mathematica_) is 'self-explained' and resembles the notation used in every standard General Relativity textbook.
 In case of doubts or suggestions, you can contact the author via e-mail: juancagarnica@hotmail.com .

 - - -